We are no longer accepting applications. Please check back next year.

 The Education and Outreach Coordinator is responsible for playing a supportive role in the education programs team and creating outreach programming to engage the Dickinson campus and local food community.

-This position supports student educators who are in charge of the Farm Cook Eat and Sustainable Earth Education (SEED) programs.
+This position supports student educators who are in charge of the Farm’s Sustainable Earth Education (SEED) programs.
 Education responsibilities include:

 This position works to connect the Dickinson College campus to the College Farm and local food community, and to cultivate the farm community.
 Outreach responsibilities include:

-The Coordinator also supports the Farm with hands-on field work in the winter and summer months.
+On an as-needed basis, the Coordinator will support the Farm with hands-on field work in the summer months.
 Due to this position’s responsibility for program planning, working on weekends and evenings is a regular occurrence.
 Comp time is available, but having an open mind and being flexible with your schedule is crucial for this position.

 A day in the life: